alvarosantamariagomez/sari/www/about.md

 This is how I usually estimate the linear trend in a GNSS position time series (the steps may change depending on the series and application):

-1) Upload the series file from your computer using `browse file`, or from a web server using the `Station`, `Server` and `Product` options, or via a URL query, or from a Unix-like terminal using the [sari.sh script](https://github.com/alvarosantamariagomez/sari/blob/main/scripts/sari.sh).
+1) Upload the series file from your computer using the `browse file` button, or from a remote web server using the `Station`, `Server` and `Product` options, or via a URL query, or from a Unix-like terminal using the [sari.sh script](https://github.com/alvarosantamariagomez/sari/blob/main/scripts/sari.sh).
-2) Set the series format and time units if necessary and `Plot` the series with points (default), lines or points & lines.
+2) If loading a series from your computer, set the series format and time units if they are not already set, and `Plot` the series with points (default), lines or points & lines.
-3) Select one of the coordinate components.
+3) Click on the `overview` button to open a new window with the three coordinate components and then select one of the coordinate components in the upper tabs.
+Move the overview window to a secondary screen and leave it open there.
 4) Upload a secondary series to correct the loading displacements (atmospheric, oceanic and hydrology) using the series available at the EOSTLS server.
-5) If the series is very long (more than 10 years) and has daily sampling, reduce it to weekly sampling using the `reduce sampling` option with a period of *=7/365.25* years (or the equivalent 7 days or 1 week, depending on the series time unit).
+5) If the series is very long (more than 10 years) and it has daily sampling, reduce it to weekly sampling using the `reduce sampling` option with a period of *=7/365.25* years (or the equivalent 7 days or 1 week, depending on the series time unit).
 6) Upload a previously unfinished fit or the fit from another series, if comparison is needed, with the `load SARI model` button.
 7) Upload the *sitelog* and/or *station.info* and/or *soln* and/or *custom offset* files from your computer if available.
 The *station.info* and *custom offset* files are already loaded if you have done this and did not refresh the page.
 8) Show the equipment changes by activating `plot changes` next to the input *sitelog*, *station.info*, *soln* and/or *custom* files.
-9) Fit a low-pass `smoother` (a period of 0.1 years should be enough to fit seasonals) and remove the outliers from the filter residuals manually using the `toggle points` or automatically using a residual threshold and the `auto toggle`.
-Remember to activate `all components` before removing any outlier if you plan to merge the fitted model of the three coordinate components into a single file later.
+9) Fit a low-pass `smoother` (a period of 0.1 years should be enough to fit seasonals) and remove the outliers from the filter residuals manually using the `toggle points` button, or automatically using a residual threshold and the `auto toggle` button.
+Activate the `all components` option before removing any outlier if you want to have the same points removed from the three coordinate components.
+If you need to keep track of the removed points, activate the `include in file` option.
+If any of the points is extremely far from the series and does not allow visualizing them correctly, remove them right after activating the `permanent` option.
-10) Remove the low-pass smoother and fit a linear trend using weighted LS.
+10) Remove the low-pass smoother (optional) and fit a linear trend using weighted LS.
 11) Fit position discontinuities due to known equipment changes (dates are available by activating `list` changes next to the input *sitelog*, *station.info* and/or *custom* files) or due to unknown events (dates are available under the plot by zooming in and clicking where a discontinuity is needed).
 12) Alternatively, if feeling lazy today, you can also try to `search discontinuities` automatically (this is very time-consuming, so do not forget to reduce the sampling to weekly).
-13) Plot the `periodogram` (power) of the model residuals and check for significant periodic lines.
+13) Plot the power `periodogram` of the model residuals and look for significant periodic lines.
-14) Remove sinusoidal variations.
+14) Remove sinusoidal variations and check the periodogram.
 The exact periods can be obtained by zooming in and clicking on the periodogram.
 Rise the oversampling factor after zooming in if necessary, but return to 1 before zooming out.
 If the periodic variations are not sinusoidal, use the generic `periodic waveform` instead of the LS sinusoidal fit.
 If the periodic variations are sinusoidal, but their amplitude and/or phase are changing smoothly, use a Kalman filter fit with appropriate process and measurement noise variances.
 Temporal changes of amplitude and frequency can be assessed using the `wavelet` analysis (this is very time-consuming, so you may need to reduce the period bounds and/or reduce the temporal/frequency resolution of the wavelet).
 15) Add logarithmic and/or exponential terms to the fitted model if necessary.
+Add also a higher-degree polynomial in the extremely unlikely case that this could be explained from a geophysical point of view.
-16) Iterate the steps 11 to 15 while zooming in and out guided by the smoother, the known equipment changes, the other coordinate components, an independent deformation model or the series of a nearby station, which can be uploaded with the *secondary series* feature (if loading corrections were not already uploaded in step 4).
+16) Iterate the steps 11 to 15 while zooming in and out guided by the smoother, the known equipment changes, the other coordinate components shown in the overview window, an independent deformation model, or the series of a nearby station, which can be uploaded with the *secondary series* option (only if loading corrections were not already uploaded in step 4).
-17) Check the significance of the fitted model parameters (bearing in mind that formal errors may be too optimistic) and remove unnecessary parameters from the model.
+17) Check the Student's t-test of significance for each one of the fitted model parameters in the fit summary (bearing in mind that formal errors may be too optimistic) and remove unnecessary parameters from the model.
-18) When the fit of the LS model is finished, run the `noise analysis` using a white + power-law noise model to get a better formal rate uncertainty (this can be very time-consuming, so do not forget to reduce the sampling to weekly).
+18) When the fit of the LS model is finished, run the `noise analysis` using a white + power-law noise model to get a better formal rate uncertainty (this can be very time-consuming, so do not forget to reduce the sampling to weekly if necessary).
 19) Check the power `periodogram` (from step 13) to validate that the fitted noise model corresponds to the LS model residuals, or use the estimated log-likelihood to select the best noise model.
 The parameters of the fitted noise model will be used to estimate a more realistic formal uncertainty of the linear trend.
-20) Use the estimated noise parameters to check the significance of the estimated offsets using the `offset verification` option and remove offsets from the LS model accordingly.
+20) Use the estimated noise parameters to check the significance of the estimated offsets using the `check offsets` option and remove offsets from the LS model if their probability is less than 95 %.
-21) Plot the `histogram` if statistics of the model/filter residuals or a stationarity assessment are needed.
+21) Plot the `histogram` if statistics of the model residuals or a stationarity assessment are needed.
+The standard deviation of the residuals is also indicated on the overview figure.
 22) Run the `MIDAS` and/or the `minimum entropy` estimators for trend comparison.
-23) Load the parameters of a `plate model` and a `GIA model` to check if the site is located where it should be and it is not moving away from its plate.
+23) Load the parameters of a `plate model` (for horizontal components) or a `GIA model` (for the vertical component) to check if the site is located where it should be and it is not moving away from its plate.
+The station's tectonic plate can be obtained with the `show location map` option.
 24) Save the results of each coordinate component on your computer using the `save` icon at the top right corner.
+This file can be uploaded with the `load SARI model` if you need to redo the same fit later.
 If necessary, the periodogram data can be saved by clicking on the `get periodogram data` link below the periodogram.
 25) Iterate through the different coordinate components and save each one of them.
 The same component can be saved multiple times, for instance if the model was improved.
+You can also save a full-page screenshot with all the plots and analysis results.
+To do that it is recommended to deactivate the `scrolling` option first.
 26) When all the coordinate components are done, click on the *residuals* tab and check if anything else is missing in the fit.
-If all good, click on the `save` button to download the residual series into a file.
+Check the residual series and the fitted series in the overview window side to side.
+If all is good, click on the `save` button to download the residual series into a file.
-27) Save a PNG figure of the series fit with the `overview` button to be used in a presentation or in the supplemental material of a paper.
+27) Right click on the `overview` window and save the PNG figure to be used later in a presentation or in the supplemental material of a paper.
-28) `Reset` before starting a new series.
-Do not refresh the page.
+28) Click on the `reset` button before starting a new series and enjoy!

+Do not refresh the page unless you encountered a problem, in which case, I would be interested in knowing more about it.

 -----------------